2023 Best Value Fisheries Sciences Master's Degree Schools

 Best Schools for Affordable Quality for a Master's in Fisheries Sciences

-Our 2023 rankings named Virginia Tech the best value school in the United States for fisheries sciences students working on their master’s degree.
-Located in the city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Our analysis found Virginia Tech to be the best value school for fisheries sciences students who want to pursue a master’s degree in the United States.
+Located in the small city of Blacksburg, Virginia Tech is a public college with a very large student population.

 Virginia Tech graduate students pay an average of $31,443 in tuition and fees each year.